Peter R. Hunt: Biography

-After editing Thunderball (1965), Hunt asked to direct You Only Live Twice (1967) but was passed over in favor of Lewis Gilbert.
+After editing Thunderball (1965), Hunt asked to direct You Only Live Twice (1967), but was passed over in favor of Lewis Gilbert.
 Although Hunt initially quit in protest, Broccoli and Saltzman persuaded him to stay as second unit director on the understanding that he would be promoted to director in a future Eon film.
 Saltzman and Broccoli were impressed with his quick cutting skills and felt he had set the style for the series.
 Hunt directed the "Little Nellie" sequence of the film.
 When Gilbert passed on the opportunity to direct On Her Majesty's Secret Service (1969), Broccoli and Saltzman selected Hunt as director.
-Hunt also asked for the position during the production of Chitty Chitty Bang Bang (1968), and he brought along with him many crew members, including cinematographer Michael Reed and editor John Glen.
+Hunt also asked for the position during the production of Chitty Chitty Bang Bang (1968) and he brought along with him many crew members, including cinematographer Michael Reed and editor John Glen.
 Hunt was concerned to put his mark on the production – "I wanted it to be different than any other Bond film would be.
 It was my film, not anyone else's."

 On Her Majesty's Secret Service was the last James Bond film on which Hunt worked.
-Hunt was asked to direct numerous other Eon Bond films — including Live and Let Die, The Spy Who Loved Me, and For Your Eyes Only — but always declined.
-In 1971, Hunt directed episodes of The Persuaders! with Bond star, Roger Moore; he also directed Moore in Gold (1974) and Shout at the Devil (1976) with Lee Marvin.
+Hunt was asked to direct numerous other Eon Bond films — including Live and Let Die, The Spy Who Loved Me and For Your Eyes Only — but always declined.
+In 1971, Hunt directed episodes of The Persuaders! with Tony Curtis and Bond star Roger Moore; he also directed Moore in Gold (1974) and Shout at the Devil (1976) with Lee Marvin.
 Although approached by Kevin McClory, he refused to direct Never Say Never Again (1983) afraid that Broccoli would consider him disloyal.
 His last films included Wild Geese II (1985) and the Cannon Film thrillers, Death Hunt (1981) and Assassination (1987), both starring Charles Bronson.
 He also directed the epic television miniseries The Last Days of Pompeii (1984).

 Personal life

-In his final years, Hunt lived in the United States.
+Hunt spent his later years living in the United States.
+He was gay and lived with his partner, Nicos Kourtis, from 1975 until his death.
 He died of heart failure on 14 August 2002 at his home in Santa Monica, California, at the age of 77.